 Download a GAIP benefits summary PDF that you can share with prospective student employees.

-- Appointments with UW-paid benefits (including fellows and trainees)
+- Positions with UW-paid benefits (including fellows and trainees)

 - Self-pay appointment